thomafe/GenericBananaMachine/.github/README.md

 ## Questions and Feedback

 If you have any questions, feedback or ideas feel free to open an Issue in this project.
-You can write a message to the the owner of theis repository as well, if you wann get personal ;)
+You can write a message to the the owner of this repository as well, if you wann get personal ;)

 Looking forward to what you have to say.